wvl/balbo/README.md

 Tag Types
 ---------

-Tags are indicated by the double mustaches. `{{name}}` is a tag.
+Tags are indicated by braces, either double (or triple) braces for variables, or an opening brace and tag name. `{{name}}` and `{loop }` are tags.
 Let's talk about the different types of tags.

 ### Variables

 The most basic tag is the variable.
-A `{{name}}` tag in a basic template will try to call the `name` method on your view.
-If there is no `name` method, an exception will be raised.
+A `{{name}}` tag in a basic template will try to lookup the `name` method in the lookup context.
+It will start from the top of the stack and check if `name` exists, either as a method or a hash key.
+If it does not exist, it will search down the context stack.
+If it reaches the bottom of the context stack without finding `name`, and empty string will be returned.

 All variables are HTML escaped by default.
 If you want to return unescaped HTML, use the triple mustache: `{{{name}}}`.